 geckocicada

-4. Studio Photography - You'll be doing a number of setups where you'll photograph wildlife subjects in studio.
-These techniques not only apply to traditional studio situations but also are necessary for creating natural-looking lighting setups in the field.
+4. Flash Photography for Indoor or Outdoor Setups- You'll be doing a number of setups where you'll photograph wildlife subjects in studio or in the field.
+These techniques are necessary for creating natural-looking lighting setups in the field.

 blue jay